Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 Please feel free to leverage my in-person or virtual office hours.
 I would love it if each and everyone of you would create an appointment to meet with me in the first few weeks to introduce yourself.
 Although I do not have an office on campus, I am happy to meet in the UC or Library,McGill computer lab just email me.
 I'm also available via Zoom.

 For anyone wanting to setup an appointment immediately, please feel free to stop by my in person office hours, or setup a Zoom meeting right now!

+{% endcomment %}

 > # Bio